Nigeria AI Policy Tracker

 Latest action: Consultation and strategy activities indicate momentum, but frontier AI-specific safety controls are still developing.

-Our ask: Publish a precautionary frontier AI position that prioritizes independent safety testing, transparency, and democratic oversight.
+Priority ask: Publish a precautionary frontier AI position that prioritizes independent safety testing, transparency, and democratic oversight.

 NITDA is central to national AI governance and is positioned to anchor stronger safety-first standards for high-risk systems.